gemfire/gemfire-developer-website/content/tutorials/java/json_document_storage.md

         <server>
             <id>gemfire-release-repo</id>
             <username> <!-- Email sign-up--> </username>
-            <password> <!-- Replace with your password--> </password>
+            <password> <!-- Replace with your token--> </password>
         </server>
     </servers>
 </settings>
 ```

-The pom.xml file provided with the examples is already configured with a pointer to the VMware GemFire maven repository and makes use of the GemFire 10.0.0 beta 1 version of the product.
+The pom.xml file provided with the examples is already configured with a pointer to the VMware GemFire maven repository and makes use of the GemFire 10.1.1 beta 1 version of the product.

 ## Start a Developer GemFire Cluster